 Minifying is a technique of removing unnecessary characters from the source code to make it look simple and sleek.
 The technique is known as minification and code compression.

-How minification works?
+How did minification work?

 The fine way to check out what happens with the code when you minify it, have a look at the Uglify.JS Github Repository.
 Following are the transformations performed to make the code shorter: